Coronation Street

-Coronation Street is a British television soap opera created by Granada Television and shown on ITV since 9 December 1960.
-The programme centres around a cobbled, terraced street in the fictional Weatherfield, a town based on inner-city Salford, England.
+Coronation Street (colloquially referred to as Corrie) is a British television soap opera created by Granada Television and shown on ITV since 9 December 1960.
+The programme centres on a cobbled, terraced street in the fictional town of Weatherfield in Greater Manchester.
+The location was itself based on Salford, the hometown of the show's first screenwriter and creator, Tony Warren.

-Originally broadcast twice weekly, the series began airing six times a week in 2017.
-The programme was conceived by scriptwriter Tony Warren.
-Warren's initial proposal was rejected by the station's founder Sidney Bernstein, but he was persuaded by producer Harry Elton to produce the programme for 13 pilot episodes.
-The show has since become a significant part of British culture.
+Originally broadcast twice weekly, Coronation Street increased its runtime in later years, airing in three one-hour slots per week since 2022.
+Warren developed the concept for the series, which was initially rejected by Granada's founder Sidney Bernstein.
+Producer Harry Elton convinced Bernstein to commission 13 pilot episodes.
+The show has since become a significant part of British culture and underpinned the success of its producing Granada franchise.

-Coronation Street is made by Granada's successor, ITV Studios, at MediaCityUK and shown in all ITV regions, as well as internationally.
-In 2010, upon its 50th anniversary, the series was recognised by Guinness World Records, as the world's longest-running television soap opera.
-Initially influenced by the conventions of kitchen sink realism, Coronation Street is noted for its depiction of a down-to-earth, working-class community, combined with light-hearted humour and strong characters.
-The show currently averages around six million viewers per episode.
-The show premiered its 10,000th episode on 7 February 2020, and celebrated its 60th anniversary later that year.
+Currently produced by ITV Studios, the successor to Granada, the series is filmed at MediaCityUK and broadcast across all ITV regions and internationally.
+In 2010, Coronation Street was recognised by Guinness World Records as the world's longest-running television soap opera upon its 50th anniversary.

+Coronation Street was originally influenced by kitchen-sink realism and is known for portraying a working-class community with a blend of humour and strong, relatable characters.
+As of 2025, it averages approximately four million viewers per episode.
+The series aired its 10,000th episode on 7 February 2020 and marked its 60th anniversary later that year.